 The Cotswolds is the quintessential English country side, located NW of London.
 It is a vast region including five different counties and spanning nearly 800 square miles.
 It is full of small towns, rolling hills, and cute country houses.

 The easiest way to get to the Cotswolds is by car.
 Depending on what part of the Cotswolds you plan to visit first, the drive time may vary, but on average you can plan for a 2-hour drive from London.
 If you are a frequent driver in the UK, the drive will not be an issue.
 However, if you are used to driving on the right side of the road, you may be in for more of a challenge.
-The toughest part will be getting used to the left side of the road.
+Throughout the Cotswolds, there are some narrow roads where two-way traffic seems impossible, but there will be pull-out points.
+Additionally, if you do choose to rent a car and are less familiar with the area, keep in mind locals and taxi drivers may be more aggressive on the roads.

 Driving allows you to reach both the larger and smaller towns within the Cotswolds.
 Alternatively, you can take the train to one of the stations in the Cotswolds.
 Then either rent a car or plan to stay in the same area for your visit.
 The main train stations accessible in the Cotswolds are Banbury, Cheltenham, Moreton-in-Marsh, and Kingham.
 Other towns with stations near the Cotswolds include Oxford, Bath and Stroud.

 It is tough to visit multiple areas of the Cotswolds without a car.
-There are buses running between towns which can be used, but a car provides the most flexibility and allows you to make your own schedule.
-When in any of the cute towns, it is easy to explore on foot as most of the towns are very small.
+There are buses running between towns which can be used, but are not frequent and there are some taxis, but these often need to be booked in advance.
+Additionally, although many distances may look walkable, the roads are not made for walkers.
+Walking options are available through the countryside lands, but this requires dryer weather or good footwear!
+All in all, having a car provides the most flexibility and allows you to make your own schedule.
+Then, once in any of the towns, it is easy to explore on foot as most of the towns are very small.

 For folks who do not want to drive to the Cotswolds, staying here is a good home base as there are trains from London to Moreton-in-Marsh which is at the heart of the Cotswolds.
 It gives visitors the real Cotswolds feel without a car